Probate Q&A Series

 Detailed Answer

 When a will cannot be located after a testator’s death, North Carolina law provides a clear pathway to probate that lost document.
 Under N.C.
-Gen. Stat. § 28A-6-2, the court may admit a lost will if you prove its contents and validity by clear and convincing evidence.
+Gen. Stat. § 28A-6-2, the clerk may admit a lost will if its execution and the contents of the will are established by competent testimony.

 1. Who May File